-How to use mathbb command in LaTeX like mathbb{1}?
+How to use the \mathbb command in LaTeX for Blackboard-Bold Letters?

-If you just want to turn uppercase letters into blackboard-bold, you need to install the amsfonts, amssymb, txfonts, and fxfonts packages for the \mathbb command.
+If you only want to turn uppercase letters into blackboard bold, you should install the following packages: amsfonts, amssymb, txfonts, and fxfonts.
+Below are some examples of how the output might look with these packages.

 \documentclass{article}